glencbz/notes/11-projects/project-1/readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #1: The Game
 ## Project 1
-Project 1 is split into two parts.
+Project 1 is split into two options.
+You may choose to do either Project 1a or Project 1b.
 - **Project 1a**: a quiz game!
 - **Project 1b**: your own custom game!

 ## Project 1a: Quiz Game
-Everyone is required to build the quiz game.
 We've provided a test file that expects your quiz program to behave in a certain way and it will test your program for errors.
 This is test-driven development!

 Read more about [Project 1a Specifications](1a-quiz-game.md).

 ## Project 1b: Custom Game
-When you finish the quiz game you may choose to build your own custom game.
-You can build whatever you want!
+If you choose not to do the quiz, then you can build whatever you want!

 Read more about [Project 1b Specifications](1b-custom-game.md).

 ## Project Feedback + Evaluation

-Both Project 1a and Project 1b will be graded on the following rubric.
-Project 1b is entirely optional.
-Completing only Project 1a will award you full marks.
-Project 1b is all about giving you a chance to explore a project on your own.
+Both Project 1a and Project 1b will be graded on the same rubric.

 #### Scoring
 | Score | Expectations |